 - Progress on IEPs should be aligned to grade-level standards, reflect the student’s present level of performance and be measured regularly.

 - If there is insufficient progress, the IEP team should re-convene and revise the IEP to enable meaningful (sufficient) progress in the LRE.

 - Reports of progress on IEPs and general education report cards or progress reports should include overlapping progress data in some areas.

 - Informal teacher-made learning activities, probes, and checks for understanding can be utilized to monitor progress on IEP goals and to measure growth toward proficiency of the standards.

 How should accommodations or modifications be applied during assessment to reflect the IEP?

-- All personnel assigned to teach students with IEPs must understand and implement all of the accommodations consistently and as intended by the IEP team
+- All personnel assigned to teach students with IEPs must understand and implement all accommodations consistently and as intended by the IEP team.

 - Teams may need to model, practice, or role-play the implementation of accommodations to be able to implement them with fidelity.